-The next step is to determine the light-temperature ratio based on the PAR light inside the greenhouse, rather than the amount of joules outdoors.
-Then the impact of lighting, screening and white washing can easily be calculated based on the light sum available to the crop.
+The next step is to determine the light-temperature ratio based on the PAR light inside the greenhouse, rather than the number of joules outdoors.
+Then the impact of lighting, screening, and white washing can easily be calculated based on the light sum available to the crop.
 The PAR sum in the greenhouse can be measured with PAR sensors.
-Additionally, outside light can be converted to PAR light inside the greenhouse, if the light transmission of greenhouse roof, screen or coating are known.
+Additionally, outside light can be converted to PAR light inside the greenhouse, if the light transmission of the greenhouse roof, screen, or coating is known.

 Babel-like confusion easily occurs when comparing crop data and yields.
 Therefore, entrepreneurs from several large companies wanted to ensure that all of their crop managers would be on the same page.
 As part of the Next Generation Growing framework, they have set up meetings to bring everyone to the same level of knowledge and to ensure that everyone speaks ‘the same language’.
 Sometimes even upper management and crop consultants are included in these sessions, simply to further unify communication about cultivation situations and decisions.